 In this unit five-based bead strings and number lines are used to solve addition and subtraction problems.
-The aim is to get students that use an early additive strategy to solve problems by making up to 10 and on through the ‘ty’ numbers
+The aim is to get students that use an early additive strategy to solve problems using a tidy number strategy with 10.

 There are several things happening in this unit.
 All of them are aimed at enabling students to become more fluent in number.

 The students need to realise that making a 10 is a good strategy for solving addition problems.
-This strategy is reinforced by the use of bead strings and the number line.
-So the students have to realise the significance of these devices and their relevance for addition and subtraction work.
+This strategy is reinforced by the use of bead strings and the number line, so students need to understand how these representations work, and see their relevance for addition and subtraction work.

 Note the following useful prior knowledge: